ssubu28/LPTHW/README.md

 # LPTHW

-This repository contains python programs.
+This repository contains python programs from Learing Python the Hard Way.